 This course begins with a definition of neuroscience as an interdisciplinary field, in the context of the philosophy of science.
 After covering the basics of cellular neurophysiology, the course examines the development and organization of the human nervous system in terms of sensory, motor, motivational, emotional and cognitive processes.
 The neurological and biochemical bases of various brain and behavioral disorders also are examined.
-BIOL 115 or 116, or an AP score of 5 in biology, is strongly recommended.
-This course paired with any neuroscience course counts toward the natural science diversification requirement.
+It is strongly recommended that BIOL 115 or 116 is taken as a prerequisite or corequisite or have an AP score of 5 in biology.
+This course paired with any .50 unit neuroscience course counts toward the natural science diversification requirement.
 No prerequisite.